 At Guideline, we do not want participating employees to fall into the trap of chasing returns.
 We encourage participating employees to take on a suitable amount of risk and stay the course over time, even when the market is especially volatile.
 Please note that if you decide to change the funds in which your portfolio invests, a reallocation of your entire portfolio will occur to meet your newly selected portfolio allocation.

 Our investment principles reflect our ideals.
-By expanding access, reducing fees, and providing high quality investment management, Guideline offers employee-focused 401(k) plans with managed portfolios well-suited for participating employees’ needs.
+By expanding access, reducing fees, and providing quality investment management, Guideline offers employee-focused 401(k) plans with managed portfolios we believe are well-suited for participating employees’ needs.
 To learn more about our investment principles see this helpful blog post here.